MaibornWolff/dcos-deploy/README.md

 ### Encryption
 dcos-deploy supports encrypting files so that sensitive information is not stored unencrypted.
 Files are symmetricly encrypted using [Fernet](https://cryptography.io/en/latest/fernet/) (AES-128) from the python [cryptography](https://cryptography.io/en/latest/) library.
-In most places where you provide a filename (at the moment not possible with `s3file` or includes) you can use encrypted files by using the following syntax as filename: `vault:<encryption-key>:<filename-to-encrypted-file>`.
+In most places where you provide a filename (at the moment not possible with `s3file`) you can use encrypted files by using the following syntax as filename: `vault:<encryption-key>:<filename-to-encrypted-file>`.
 You should use a variable for the encryption key.

 Example: